22940dev/hugo-frameview/content/likes.md

 I think everyone has a choice nowadays of what they can eat and animal suffering can be avoided.

+## Sharing
+I really [love sharing things](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/sharing.html) I make and I am really open about most things I do and like as can be seen in this page already.

+I share most of the code I write and [release it as Open Source](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) for all other people to use and reuse it as they like.

+And I love [tracking all the various things](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/Tracking.html) about myself.

 ## Writing
-I try to share my knowledge and experiences by writing about it in my [blog](https://medium.com/@NikitaVoloboev) and I maintain my own [written knowledge wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/) in the spirit of continuous learning.
+I share my knowledge and experiences by writing about it in my [blog](https://medium.com/@NikitaVoloboev) and I maintain my own [written knowledge wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/) in the spirit of continuous learning.

 ## Music
-I really love listening to new and interesting music and I curate some playlists of music I like on [Youtube](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) and [Spotify](https://open.spotify.com/user/nikitavoloboev).
+I really love listening to new and interesting music and I curate [many playlists of music I like](https://nikitavoloboev.gitbooks.io/knowledge/content/music/music-plays.html).

-## Photos
+## Photographs
 I really like [collecting beautiful photographs and images](https://nikivii.imgur.com) but also [making and creating photographs](https://www.instagram.com/nikitavoloboev/) of my own.

 ## Great Software